 I’m really excited :) I love this pattern, and i love that it’s even more versatile now – yay!
 You can still create all the variations i’ve shared on Design Diary before (full list of variations and tutorials i’ve shared here), but now you can also create a dartless blouse and dartless tunic or dress.
 Completely awesome right?

-The main change is to the bust dart – the bust dart position has been moved from the side to the waist.
-As much as i loved the side darts, a waist dart allows for more variations in the pattern, is easier to alter, and is flattering on a wider range of people.
+The main change to the new version is actually to the bust dart – the bust dart position has been moved from the side to the waist.
+As much as I loved the side darts, a waist dart allows for more variations in the pattern, is easier to alter, and is flattering on a wider range of people.
 If you have the original pattern making this change is super easy – just follow this tutorial: How to transfer bust dart location.

-Then (once the dart is at the waistline) if you want to create the dartless tunic or blouse, all you need to do is extend the pattern pieces at the centre front and side seam, like below.
+Then (once the dart is at the waistline) if you want to create the dartless tunic or blouse from the original pattern, all you need to do is extend the pattern pieces at the centre front and side seam, like below.
 Voila!
 I recommend extending by 10″/25.4cm for a blouse, 15″/38.1cm for a tunic and 23″/58.4cm for a dress.

 So easy right?

 The sewing instructions are actually pretty much the same for all versions.
 The neckline, placket, sleeves, etc are all constructed the same way.
 But I thought I’d go over a few things….